ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/0101-defining-data-science-and-what-data-scientists-do.md

-# Course 1 - Defining Data Scientists
+# Course 1: What is Data Science?

-## Module 1 - Defining Data Science and What Data Scientists Do
+## Module 1: Defining Data Science and What Data Scientists Do

 ### Defining Data Science